CanyonsCSClub/Spring2017/README.md

 Hello 2016 Club Members!

 This is the depot we will be using to upload, merge, branch and distribute our code.

+To run this go to CSClubGame\Assets\\_Scenes and run Tbui_TestLevel.unity.
+Feel add your own Scenes!

 Guide to how to use GitHub is here: https://guides.github.com/